creditkarma/thrift-server/packages/thrift-client/README.md

 * localServiceName (required): The name of your local service/application.
 * remoteServiceName (required): The name of the remote service you are calling.
+* destHeader (optional): A name for the destination added to the RequestHeader object Finagle expects.
+Defaults to the value of `remoteServiceName`.
 * isUpgraded (optional): Is the service using TTwitter context.
 Defaults to true.
 * clientId (optional): A unique identifier for the client.
 Defaults to undefined.
 * debug (optional): Zipkin debug mode.
 Defaults to false.